Signals and Communication

 Computer engineering involves knowledge of hardware and software development.
 Students learn how to design new generations of computers, as well as embedded computing systems, such as those found in smartphones, cars, appliances, computer networks, and smart factories.
 Students may specialize in digital systems design, microprocessor and embedded systems, digital signal processing, computer networks, and network and system security.

-Computer forensics is a discipline addressing the collection, processing, and analysis of digital information so the data can be admitted as evidence in a court of law.
+Digital forensics is a discipline addressing the collection, processing, and analysis of digital information so the data can be admitted as evidence in a court of law.
 It is interdisciplinary in its nature, with the inclusion of computer engineering, computer science, information technology, law, and ethics.
-Computer forensics is a key component in criminal, civil, intelligence, and counter-terrorism matters.
-The MS in Computer Forensics will prepare graduates for careers in law enforcement, several branches of government, and in the corporate sector by combining academic education with real-world practical techniques.
+Digital forensics is a key component in criminal, civil, intelligence, and counter-terrorism matters.
+The MS in Digital Forensics and Cyber Analysis will prepare graduates for careers in law enforcement, several branches of government, and in the corporate sector by combining academic education with real-world practical techniques.

 The MS in Telecommunications is an interdisciplinary program designed for students who wish to enter the field of telecommunications or are working in the field and want to advance their professional knowledge.
 It concentrates on practical applications, engineering and IT, in combination with business and policy.
 This blend benefits students who intend to work in a management or decision-making position within the telecommunications industry, telecommunications-related businesses, or government institutions dealing with telecommunications.

 The doctoral program in bioengineering is designed to prepare future leaders in bioengineering.
 The terms bioengineering and biomedical engineering often have been used synonymously, referring to the application of engineering techniques to solve problems in biology and medicine.
 Rapid advances in understanding the molecular bases of disease have opened up new opportunities to advance human health through research that integrates knowledge in modern biology, engineering, physics, and computer science.